jraps20/jrap-AzureVerticalScaling/README.md

 The vertical scaling of App Service Plans mirrors any manual steps that would be required to scale a resource up or down.
 During the scaling down process, all resources have their current Tier and Size saved to Automation Variables in the format: RESOURCEGROUPNAME.RESOURCENAME.\<PROPERTY\>.
 This allows the scaling up runbook to know what to set the resources back to once executed.

+**Tier-Specific Settings**

-If you are converting from a Production-tier to a free tier, you must disable the "Always on" setting.
-These runbooks account for this by iterating over all App Services within an App Service Plan and storing the previous "Always on" value if set to true.
-When the sites are re-scaled back up, they are properly set back to "Always on".
+If you are converting from a Production or Standard Tier to a free tier, some settings need to be saved and modified before converting.
+These runbooks account for these unique settings by iterating over all App Services within an App Service Plan and storing the previous value.
+When the sites are re-scaled back up, they are properly set back to their previously defined values.

+The following settings must be set as defined below in order to convert to the Free tier:

+_AlwaysOn_

+"Always on" must be set to `False`.

+_Use32BitWorkerProcess_

+"Use32BitWorkerProcess" must be set to `True`.

+_ClientCertEnabled_

+"ClientCertEnabled" must be set to `False`.

 _Note: There may be additional settings that do not descend properly to a Free tier.
-If so, the same strategy may be used to store the value, then on upscaling, retrieve the value and set it back to its original value._
+If so, the same strategy may be used to store the value, then on upscaling, retrieve the value and set it back to its original value.
+If any of these settings cannot be applied confidently to your solution, you may need to modify the scripts._

 # What is deployed